Stabilizer R\'enyi Entropy for Translation-Invariant Matrix Product States: SRE in infinite MPS

 We now investigate the relationship between the SRE density $m_2$ and the entanglement spectrum $\{ p_i=\lambda_i^2 \}$ in random iMPS, for which both quantities can now be efficiently computed.
 To characterize the entanglement spectrum, we focus on two key properties.
 The first is the entanglement entropy, defined as $S = -\sum_ip_i\log p_i$.
 The second property is the (anti-)flatness of the entanglement spectrum, as introduced in \cite{Tirrito2024}.
 Consider a pure state $\ket{\psi}$ in a bipartite system $\mathcal{H}=\mathcal{H}_A\otimes \mathcal{H}_B$, with reduced density matrix $\rho_A = \mathrm{tr}_B |\psi\rangle\langle\psi|$.
 The (anti-)flatness is defined by $\mathcal{F}_A(\ket{\psi}):=\mathrm{tr}(\rho_A^3) - [\mathrm{tr}(\rho_A^2)]^2$, which captures the deviation of the entanglement spectrum from uniformity.
 In Ref.~\cite{Tirrito2024}, it was further demonstrated that the flatness is related to the stabilizer linear entropy $M_{\mathrm{lin}}$.
 However, the stabilizer linear entropy is not well-defined in the thermodynamic limit.
 Specifically, one finds that its density $m_{\mathrm{lin}} = 0$ in the thermodynamic limit for all states.
 Therefore, we still focus on $m_2$ and study its relation with not flatness but ``logarithmic (anti-)flatness'' first introduced in \cite{Odavic2025}, which is defined as

-It is evident that for product states, the flatness (and logarithmic flatness) vanishes, yet such states may still possess non-stabilizerness.
-To capture the component of SRE that cannot be eliminated by local unitary transformations, we define the non-local SRE density for a $n$-quabit state as
+For product states, the flatness vanishes, yet such states may still possess SRE.
+To capture the component of SRE that cannot be eliminated by on-site unitary transformations, we define the non-onsite SRE density for a $n$-quabit state as

 where the minimization is performed over all single-site unitary operations $U_i\in \mathrm{SU(2)}$.
+This procedure removes contributions arising solely from local on-site unitary freedom, but it does not, in general, eliminate more structured multi-site correlations that may also be regarded as local in a broader sense.
 In finite systems, evaluating $\tilde{m}_2$ is computationally challenging, as the optimal local unitary can, in general, vary from site to site.
 However, for translationally invariant iMPS, this difficulty is mitigated: the optimal local unitary minimizing $m_2$ must be the same at every site.
-This symmetry greatly simplifies the minimization procedure and allows us to systematically explore the behavior of $\tilde{m}_2$ for iMPS with small bond dimensions.
+This symmetry greatly simplifies the minimization procedure and allows us to systematically explore the behavior of $\tilde{m}_2$ for iMPS.

 We perform numerical evaluations of $\tilde{m}_2$ across ensembles of random iMPS to investigate its dependence on the entanglement structure.
-As shown in Fig.~\ref{numerics}(c), the non-local SRE density $\tilde{m}_2$ are observed to be upper bounded by a function of the entanglement entropy $S$, i.e., $\tilde{m}_2 \le f(S)$, where the function $f$ appears to be independent of the bond dimension $\chi$.
-This finding implies there is a universal constraint on the maximal amount of non-local non-stabilizerness that a state can support for a given level of entanglement entropy.
-Moreover, the inset of Fig.~\ref{numerics}(c) shows the relationship between $\tilde{m}_2$ and the logarithmic flatness $F$ of the entanglement spectrum.
-A positive statistical correlation is clearly observed: states with larger $F$ tend to exhibit larger values of $\tilde{m}_2$.
-This suggests that logarithmic flatness can serve as a useful indicator of non-local non-stabilizer resource.
-Taken together, these observations demonstrate that both the total and non-local SRE densities are closely governed by the entanglement structure of the state, with $\tilde{m}_2$ providing a finer-grained characterization of non-stabilizerness that is robust under local basis transformations.
+As shown in Fig.~\ref{numerics} (f), the non-onsite SRE density $\tilde{m}_2$ are observed to be upper bounded by a function of the entropy $S$, i.e., $\tilde{m}_2 \le f(S)$, where the function $f$ appears to be independent of the bond dimension $\chi$.
+This indicates there is a universal constraint on the maximal amount of non-onsite SRE that a state can support for a given level of EE and also suggests that non-onsite SRE provides a finer characterization of quantum correlations than EE.
+Furthermore, as shown in the inset of Fig.~\ref{numerics} (f), $\tilde{m}_2$ exhibits a clear positive correlation with the $F$ of the entanglement spectrum.
+This suggests that logarithmic flatness can serve as a useful indicator of non-onsite non-stabilizer resource.
+Taken together, these results demonstrate that both total and non-onsite SRE densities are closely related to the entanglement structure of the state, with $\tilde{m}_2$ providing a more refined and locally robust measure of non-stabilizerness.